Larry O'Brien: Early life and politics

-The DNC Lawrence O'Brien Award was created in 1992 by his family and the Democratic Party leaders to acknowledge the many years of service he gave to the party, his belief in the importance of volunteer contribution, and his role as counter-fixer to Cohn, Stone, and Mitchell et al. In his varied roles during the 1960s and early 1970s, O'Brien defined the role that we now recognize as the modern Democratic Party "Insider": someone who strategically inter-connects national and state party campaign fund-raising and is rewarded with governmental roles in which he then funnels favors back to those funders (not a new concept, but a modern iteration made more challenging by slowly evolving campaign finance laws.)
+The DNC Lawrence O'Brien Award was created in 1992 by his family and Democratic Party leaders to acknowledge the many years of service he gave to the party, his belief in the importance of volunteer contribution, and his role as counter-fixer to Cohn, Stone, Mitchell, et al. In his varied roles during the 1960s and early 1970s, O'Brien defined the role now recognized as the modern Democratic Party "Insider": someone who strategically connects national and state party campaign fund-raising and is rewarded with governmental roles in which he then funnels favors back to those funders.

 Government

-His first post in Washington was in 1948 as Rep. Foster Furcolo's administrative assistant.
+O'Brien's first post in Washington was in 1948 as Representative Foster Furcolo's administrative assistant.

 He lobbied successfully during President Kennedy's first year for the expansion of the U.S. House of Representatives Standing Committee on rules to ensure a liberal and moderate majority.
 O'Brien also lobbied for increasing the minimum wage.
-In 1962 he acted as President Kennedy's liaison to the Democratic Party during its mid-term election campaigns.
+In 1962 he acted as Kennedy's liaison to the Democratic Party during its midterm election campaigns.

-During his tenure as Postmaster General, in September 1967, the Post Office Department cancelled many "mail by rail" contracts, electing to move First Class mail via air and road transport.
-This had a devastating effect on passenger train revenues and led directly to the end of many passenger rail routes which had relied on mail contracts to supplement their income (see: Railway post office).
+During his tenure as Postmaster General, in September 1967, the Post Office Department canceled many "mail by rail" contracts, electing to move First Class mail via air and road transport.
+This had a devastating effect on passenger train revenue and led directly to the end of many passenger rail routes, which had relied on mail contracts to supplement their income.

 The U.S. National Archives and Records Administration Lawrence F. O'Brien Gallery was named and opened in 2004 in his memory.

 NBA commissioner

-Appointed commissioner in 1975, O'Brien oversaw the ABA–NBA merger and negotiated a broadcast agreement with CBS Television while seeing game attendance significantly increase.
+Appointed commissioner in 1975, O'Brien oversaw the ABA–NBA merger and negotiated a broadcast agreement with CBS Television as game attendance significantly increased.
+In 1976, he was named The Sporting News Sportsman of the Year.
 In response to public relations issues after the merger, O'Brien pushed for an anti-drug agreement with the NBA Players Association to improve the league's image.
-And, although the merger and expansion had solidified the NBA brand and games were broadcast live on weekend days, it still did not have the TV exposure of other pro sports.
-In the late 70s, and even into 1980 season, CBS was showing only tape-delayed broadcasts of weekday NBA playoff and Finals games after the late news.
-CBS would ultimately become synonymous with the great NBA Finals battles of the 1980s.
+Though the merger and expansion had solidified the NBA brand and games were broadcast live on weekends, it still did not have the TV exposure of other pro sports.
+In the late 1970s and 1980, CBS showed only tape-delayed broadcasts of weekday NBA playoff and Finals games after the late news.

-After retirement (1984), in honor of his service to the sport, the NBA Championship Trophy was renamed as the Larry O'Brien NBA Championship Trophy.
+After O'Brien retired in 1984, the NBA Championship Trophy was renamed the Larry O'Brien NBA Championship Trophy in honor of his service to the sport.

-O'Brien was inducted into the Naismith Memorial Basketball Hall of Fame in 1991, located at his birthplace, Springfield, Massachusetts.
+O'Brien was inducted into the Naismith Memorial Basketball Hall of Fame in 1991.